steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_basic.md

 The SchemaGen tool assumes that all relative paths to source files are calculated from the system property `user.dir`, as described above.
-For maven multi-module projects the `user.dir` property is defined as the directory where the `mvn` command was launched - and the jaxb2-maven-plugin calculates the relative path from this directory to the actual file.
+For maven multi-module projects the `user.dir` property is defined as the directory where the `mvn` command was launched - and the jaxb-maven-plugin calculates the relative path from this directory to the actual file.
 This implies that schemagen will need a full path to its source file arguments, but only a fully qualified classname for bytecode arguments.
 Also, the schemagen tool requires *either* source or bytecode arguments - not both.